-These crackers are so easy to make, they have the great ranch flavor (without using a processed ranch seasoning packet), and your friends and kids will be raving about them.
-Bring them to your next party, and put them out with some hummus or guacamole.
-It’s a cracker everyone will love.
+These ranch crackers are so easy to make, they have a great ranch flavor (without using a processed ranch seasoning packet).
+Your friends and kids will be raving about them.
+Bring them to your next party, and put them out with some homemade hummus or simple guacamole.
+It's a cracker everyone will love.

-Up until this point, my go-to cracker recipe was these “cheese” crackers (made with nutritional yeast).
+Up until this point, my go-to cracker recipe was these "cheese" crackers (made with nutritional yeast).
 They are awesome, and I still love them.
-But sometimes you just want a new flavor to try…ya know?
+But sometimes you just want a new flavor to try...ya know?
 Well I wanted a ranch version.
-This recipe comes together easily and the crackers taste amazing.
-I know you’ll enjoy them.
+This recipe comes together easily, and these paleo crackers taste amazing.
+I know you'll enjoy them.

 The process of making these crackers is super simple.
 Just mix up all of the ingredients, roll out the dough, cut the dough into squares (I use a pizza cutter for this step), and bake.

-- 2 pieces of parchment paper the size of your baking sheet.
-I’m a big fan of these baking sheets.
+- Parchment paper - The size of your baking sheet.
+I'm a big fan of these baking sheets.
 I ran out recently and need to order more!

-- I currently have a wooden rolling pin that’s tapered at the end, but I think I’d rather have this kind.
+- Rolling pin - That's tapered at the end, but I think I'd rather have this kind.

-You don’t need any fancy ingredients to make these gluten free ranch crackers.
-Here’s what you’ll need.
+You don't need any fancy ingredients to make these almond flour crackers.
+Here's what you'll need.